 I cringe to think of all the plastic baggies I threw away when I was going to school.
 We were not a green family.

 Recent concerns about the safety of plastic in our kids’ lunchboxes (and other products) may be a wake-up call for many parents.
 Reusable plastic containers reduce the amount of waste generated from each lunchbox, but in the end they’re still plastic.
-Happily, non-plastic alternatives are becoming much more readily available.
+Happily, non-plastic alternatives are becoming much more readily available, making a truly healthy lunchbox more accessible.

 Made of stainless steel, the hinged lunchbox opens to reveal five individual compartments of various sizes.
 It kind of resembles an institutional food tray (or, to date myself, one of those old fashioned TV dinners!).
 The raised compartments in the lid allow you to fill the bottom tray generously and still close the lid.
 When closed, each food item is sealed into its separate compartment, keeping the sandwich from touching the fruit for finicky eaters.
 Now, they’re not cheap.
 But the simple styling of the PlanetBox will last a kid through years of school lunches without becoming dated, like the My Little Pony box that is so last year.
 And bonus for the kiddos: PlanetBox comes with a set of magnets to decorate the outside.